-- 44.2 The Chair of a Panel applies penalties to the Total Score for: - Late submission of tariff sheets. - Deviations from the height rules between partners. - Duration of exercise over the time limit allowed. - Music containing words (forbidden). - Re-start of exercise without justification. - Steps, landings and falls outside the floor boundary - Attire and accessory infringements. - 44.3 The Difficulty Judges apply penalties to the Total Score for: - Static holds not held for the declared or required time - Failure to meet Special Requirements - Performance of forbidden elements - Elements not performed in the order declared
+- 41.2 The Chair of a Panel applies penalties to the Total Score for: - Late submission of tariff sheets. - Deviations from the height rules between partners. - Duration of exercise over the time limit allowed. - Music containing words in more than one exercise - Re-start of exercise without justification. - Steps, landings and falls outside the floor boundary. - Attire and accessory infringements. - 41.3 The Difficulty Judges apply penalties to the Total Score for: - Static holds not held for the declared or required time - Failure to meet Special Requirements - Performance of forbidden elements - Elements not performed in the order declared

-ARTICLE 45: APPEALS AGAINST SCORES
+ARTICLE 42: APPEALS AGAINST SCORES

-- 45.1 In the interests of justice, if the Difficulty Score does not appear to correlate with what was performed, or there is an arithmetical error in the calculation of the Difficulty Value, conversion to the Difficulty Score or in the calculation of the Final Score, an appeal may be made for review to the Superior Jury. - 45.2 The DJ penalty score may need to be reconsidered if there is a change in the Difficulty Score after the appeal. - 45.3 Appeals can be made ONLY for the Federation's own competitors. - 45.4 No appeals can be made against Execution or Artistic scores, time faults or other penalties. - 45.5 On publication of the Difficulty Score, any appeal for investigation is made at the very latest before the end of the next exercise that follows the release of a score.
+- 42.1 In the interests of justice, if the Difficulty Score does not appear to correlate with what was performed, or there is an arithmetical error in the calculation of the Difficulty Value, conversion to the Difficulty Score or in the calculation of the Final Score, an appeal may be made for review by the Superior Jury. - 42.2 The DJ penalty score may need to be reconsidered if there is a change in the Difficulty Score after the appeal. - 42.3 Appeals can be made ONLY for the Federation's own competitors. - 42.4 No appeals can be made against Execution or Artistic scores, time faults or other penalties.

+42.5 On publication of the Difficulty Score, any appeal for investigation is made at the very latest before the end of the next exercise that follows the release of a score.
+The designated card holder for the federation of the competing gymnasts places the appeal

-The designated card holder for the federation of the competing gymnasts places the appeal card with the President of the Superior Jury or designated person. - An appeal card must be delivered without verbal exchange. - The display board will indicate that an appeal is being considered. - The appeal card must be followed with a written explanation stating the basis for the appeal. - The written request for inquiry must be delivered within 4 minutes after the placement of an appeal card, otherwise the appeal becomes obsolete. - There is a fee for the appeal which increases with each appeal made by the Federation. - The placement of an appeal card becomes a contract to pay the appropriate fee to the General Secretary or delegate by the end of the competition. - 45.6 The President of the Superior Jury (or delegate) will immediately notify the SJ Difficulty Experts and the CJP of the panel concerned of the appeal.
-The CJP immediately requests the DJs to review the Difficulty mark. - 45.7 If a resolution cannot be made before the start time of the next competitors' exercise, the calculated mark will be listed as 'provisional' and will be considered at the end of the round of competition and before any award ceremony. - 45.8 If the appeal proves correct, the fee is returned.
+The designated card holder for the federation of the competing gymnasts places the appeal card with the President of the Superior Jury or designated person.

+- An appeal card must be delivered without verbal exchange. - The display board will indicate that an appeal is being considered. - The appeal card must be followed with a written explanation stating the basis for the appeal. - The written request for inquiry must be delivered within 4 minutes after the placement of an appeal card, otherwise the appeal becomes obsolete. - There is a fee for the appeal which increases with each appeal made by the Federation. - The placement of an appeal card becomes a contract to pay the appropriate fee to the General Secretary or delegate by the end of the competition. - 42.6 The President of the Superior Jury (or delegate) will immediately notify the SJ Difficulty Experts and the CJP of the panel concerned of the appeal.
+The CJP immediately requests the DJs to review the Difficulty mark. - 42.7 If a resolution cannot be made before the start time of the next competitors' exercise, the calculated mark will be listed as 'provisional' and will be considered at the end of the round of competition and before any award ceremony. - 42.8 If the appeal proves correct, the fee is returned.
 If the appeal is rejected, the fee is forfeit and transferred to the FIG Foundation Fund.